YuliaShell/Test_cases/README.md

 3.Click 'edit profile'button|3.The 'edit profile'button becomes 'done editing' and active.
 The 'index card' is editable.
-4.Click on the pensil in the place for photo|4.The folder with files opens on user's computer 5.Choose your photo|6.The user's photo is chosen 6.Click on 'done editing'|6.User's account has photo
+4.Click on the pensil in the place for photo|4.The folder with files opens on user's computer 5.Choose your photo|6.The user's photo is chosen 6.Click on 'done editing'|6.The user's account has photo